Are you tired of squeezing your home office into a bedroom, kitchen, or inappropriate room?

 A prefab ADU (Accessory Dwelling Unit) is a small, self-contained living space that can be built on an existing property.

-Instead of using your living room as a makeshift office, you can set up shop in the backyard.
+Instead of using your living room as a makeshift office, you can setup an office in the backyard.

-Prefab accessory dwelling units (ADUs) are built in a factory, then shipped to the construction site, where a professional assembles the modules.
+Prefab accessory dwelling units (ADUs) are built in a factory and shipped to the construction site, where a professional assembles the modules.

 Although prefabricated houses have been around since the 1950s, their popularity has grown in recent years due to the fact that they are more affordable and can be built more rapidly than conventional homes.

-They offer greater design freedom by letting homeowners choose their own materials, colors, finishes, etc., to create one-of-a-kind sanctuaries that are perfectly suited to their personalities and lifestyles.
+They offer greater design freedom by letting homeowners choose their own materials, colors, finishes, etc., to create one-of-a-kind sanctuaries that are ideally suited to their personalities and lifestyles.

 Adding a prefab accessory dwelling unit to your property can save you money and reduce your carbon footprint.

-It’s important to know how much a prefab ADU will cost you because there are many different kinds, prices, and ways to save money on a project like this.
+Knowing how much a prefab ADU will cost you is important because there are many different kinds, prices, and ways to save money on a project like this.

 Prefab ADUs provide a cost-effective and quick construction solution for additional space in your backyard, ideal for WFH.
 Benefits include: